changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 statically typed languages.
 We have a special "type of types" called `Type`.
 Any expression that is a `Type` can be used in a type signature.

-This means that we don't have separate generic arguments to type denoted by angle or square brackets such as `List<Int>` or `List[Int]` that you might find in other languages.
+This means that we don't have separate generic arguments to a type denoted by angle or square brackets such as `List<Int>` or `List[Int]` that you might find in other languages.
 We just use the same round parentheses as usual.
 This is a little wordier than the usual treatment of generics, but that's because I'm